beaubreedlove/FantasyFootball/rules.md

     1.  <a id="suspending-moves">In order to prevent multiple vetoes, the commissioner may suspend certain actions, including but not limited to moves, during a league vote until the vote is complete.</a>
         1. The commissioner will do his best to act quickly to finish a veto vote, in an attempt to avoid suspending moves.
         1. In the event moves are suspended, managers may request to conditionally, based on the outcome of the veto vote, make a move.
-        1. Conditional moves can be made by stating them clearly in the league message board or communicating them to the commissioner who will then publically add them to the league message board.
+        1. Conditional moves can be made by stating them clearly in the league message board or by communicating them to the commissioner who will then publically add them to the league message board.
+            1. Commissioner gives no guarentee that he will act quickly in this situation as his number 1 priority will be to lift the suspension.
         1. Conditional moves during a suspension will be processed after the veto vote in the order which they were publicly communicated to the league message board.
 For this reason, managers are encouraged to post it themselves, rather than wait for the commissioner.
         1. Managers should not consider specific conditional moves when casting their veto vote on the original.
 1.  <a id="voting">Voting</a>